zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

   > ---
   >
-  > public UnknownClass.selectPreferredAuth(iSessObj: ISession): void {
+  > public ClassNotDecidedYet.selectPreferredAuth(iSessObj: ISession): void {
   >
   > - This function should use the new getAuthOrder function to get the ordered array of authentications.
   > - It should confirm if the authentications (in the preferred order) and their associated properties are available in the iSessObj.